melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 ## Management Performance
 The contribution of vermilion rockfish to the minor shelf rockfish Overfishing Limit (OFL) is currently derived from the data-poor Depletion-Based Stock Reduction Analysis [@Dick2010].
-A 2005 vermilion stock assessment was not accepted for use in management and a 2013 data-moderate assessment was not reviewed by the STAR panel due to insufficient time.
+A 2005 vermilion rockfish stock assessment was not accepted for use in management and a 2013 data-moderate assessment was not reviewed by the STAR panel due to insufficient time.